MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-users.md

 - GSP150
 - MET150
 ms.assetid: 494bec9c-6654-41f0-920f-f7f937ea9723
-description: "In this article, you'll learn how to remove deleted users from SharePoint Online in different scenarios."
+description: "In this article, you'll learn how to remove deleted users from SharePoint in different scenarios."
 ---

-# How to remove deleted users from SharePoint Online
+# How to remove deleted users from SharePoint

 This article describes how to remove deleted users so they no longer appear in SharePoint.
 It should be used to troubleshoot Profile Property synchronization or PUID issues only as advised by Microsoft Customer Support Services.

-- **Scenario 1: Someone is deleted from the Microsoft 365 admin center but still appears in SharePoint Online.**
+- **Scenario 1: Someone is deleted from the Microsoft 365 admin center but still appears in SharePoint.**

     When a user or guest browses to a SharePoint site, their user information is cached in the UserInfo list.
 When the user or guest is deleted, their related UserInfo information is not removed.
 Their profile still appears, which may cause confusion when people view the people picker.